-Sarah Elhassan: The #JusticeForNoura campaign gave a voice to voiceless
+Sara Elhassan: The #JusticeForNoura campaign gave a voice to voiceless

-Sarah Elhassan: In Sudan, the #JusticeForNoura campaign gave a voice to the voiceless
+Sara Elhassan: In Sudan, the #JusticeForNoura campaign gave a voice to the voiceless

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.